 Not to worry, we’ll scale up later, soothes the techno-managerial elite.
 Later on, presses the happy-talk, we’ll relax assumptions and add realism.
 Don’t bother yourselves with quibbles; we know how to reduce inequality (just give them a Universal Basic Income!), overpopulation (just don’t have babies!) and save the environment (just don’t cut down the trees!).
 So much of these just-this suffocate in their own fat of “stop thinking about the uncertainties and get on with it!”
 This time it’s different, they insist; we really do know where to start, they insist.
 They insist: Just leave the complications to academia.

 A war?
 Not to worry, economists tell us, it only amounts to some 1% of national income.
 Lost $350 million in one quarter?
 Not to worry, that’s small beer when compared to the university’s endowment of $30 billion.
 Lost over $5 billion in trades?
 Little more than a flesh wound when compared to all the firm’s profits and assets.
 Government is predicted never to have a budget surplus again because of financial crises?
 Not to worry, there’s no need to balance the budget if the country’s nominal GDP normally grows at 5 percent per annum.

 What’s going on here?
 Has economics lost the plot, like the actor playing Hamlet, who finished the bedroom scene with Gertrude but forgot to kill Polonius?

+But, still, they insist, not to worry: After all, there’s the New Monetary Theory, which says it’s alright to…to what?
+Piss on your shoes, but claim it’s only a light shower?
 Wrong.
-We may make cuckoo clocks without the bird-shit, but that’s about all.
+We make cuckoo clocks without the bird-shit, but that’s about the extent of it.
 Again, complex is about as simple as it gets these days.